 As we look around us, our slogan, Water is Life, has taken on a whole new meaning during this time of COVID-19, as having plenty of clean water to wash our hands becomes a life-saving ritual.
 The Alabama Rivers Alliance and our partners are always thinking about clean water and we know it means many things to many people in Alabama, that’s why we are excited to launch our new Water is Life webinar series on Rivers of Alabama Day this year!

 Each Tuesday, starting on Rivers of Alabama Day (April 14), we invite you to join us from noon – 1 pm for this virtual get-together…with a purpose!
 We will be highlighting the role that water plays in our lives throughout Alabama and we will share how you can participate in the efforts to protect water, even in this new “normal”.
 You’ll hear from our partners across the state, and leading experts in water protection.
 We’ll even have a few river history lessons thrown in!

-Mark your calendars now for the following Water is Life webinars:
+Mark your calendars now for the upcoming Water is Life Zoom discussions:

 The next Tuesdays are TBD.
 This series will continue every Tuesday until the end of 2020.
 Each Zoom Talk will be a video meeting from noon – 1 pm, with a portion of the time reserved for Q&A.

 PAST ZOOM DISCUSSIONS: